Game day recycling: Harvard

 Harvard began its sustainability efforts when a panel of students and faculty began meeting in 1999 to discuss ways the campus could become more green.
-The Harvard Green Campus Initiative began in 2001, which led to a greater need for a more central office for the sustainability efforts.
-The Harvard Office for Sustainability was established in fall 2008 and now oversees the game day recycling program.
+The "Harvard Green Campus Initiative" began in 2001, which led to a greater need for a more central office for sustainability efforts.
+The Harvard Office for Sustainability was established in the fall of 2008 and now oversees the game day recycling program.

-Program

-Harvard’s game day recycling program is supported by Harvard, the Office for Sustainability and the President’s office.
-On game days, Harvard provides **clearstream bags, recycling bins, and safety vests, gloves and “tailgate bags” for volunteers.
+Harvard’s game day recycling program is supported by Harvard, the Office for Sustainability, and the President’s office.
+On game days, Harvard provides "clearstream" bags, recycling bins, safety vests, gloves and “tailgate bags” for volunteers.
 The Office for Sustainability recruits employees who have environmental knowledge, produced a game day recycling video and recruits volunteers for game days and other stadium events.

-The President’s Office encourages all the departments to cut carbon and be green and the president attends all game days.

-Harvard participated in the EPA’s Game Day Challenge in its first two years, 2009 and 2010. (see below).
+The President’s Office encourages all the departments to cut carbon and be green, and the president attends all game days.
+Harvard participated in the EPA’s Game Day Challenge in its first two years, 2009 and 2010.
+(See below).